JNRowe/vim-configs/autoload/misc.rst

 .. note::

-    samurai_ is a :command:`ninja` reimplementation that turns up on a few machines I use.
+    :repo:`samurai <michaelforney/samurai>` is a :command:`ninja`
+    reimplementation that turns up on a few machines I use.

 .. function:: disable_plugin(plugin: str) -> None